Oostburg

-Oostburg is typically a tourist town very close to the beaches at Cadzand.
-Every Wednesday is market day all year round but in the summer the city is busy and has many events.
+Oostburg is a tourist town very close to the beaches at Cadzand.
+Wednesday is market day and in the summer the city is busy with many events.

 The unicorn

 Oostburg's symbol is the unicorn, from which the townsfolk are said to derive strength and courage.
-In reality, the unicorn's presence is represented by a sculpture produced by artist Liesbeth Messer-Heijbroek who for many years, with her husband, lived in the area: she evidently took inspiration from the name of a former inn.
+The unicorn is represented by a sculpture produced by artist Liesbeth Messer-Heijbroek who for many years, with her husband, lived in the area: she evidently took inspiration from the name of a former inn.
 The sculpture has been repositioned at least once since it first appeared in 1952 during the postwar reconstruction: at one stage it adorned a small car park.
 It shares with a modern fountain a spot in "Eenhoornplantsoen" (Unicorn Place) beyond the northern end of the old market square in the town centre.

 World War II Monument

 During the Second World War, approximately 140 Oostburg townsfolk died and most of all the buildings, shops and churches were destroyed.
 This monument is a tribute to them and the rebuilding of the town.
 Around the lower part of the monument are the names of those who perished.